 An opening entry, in the books of account, is the initial entry that is used to record the financial transactions which occur at the start of an organization.
 The contents of the opening entry will typically include the initial cash flow for the firm, which is the funding of the business.

 Opening Entry Example

 On 1st January 2016, IP’s assets and liabilities are

 Assets: Cash in Hand Rs.
 8,000, Cash at Bank Rs.
 18,000, Stock Rs.
 5,000, Account Receivable Rs.
 6,000; Building Rs.
 800,000, Investment Rs.
 42,000; Furniture Rs 50,000.

 Liabilities: Accounts Payable 80,000, Loan A/c Rs 120,000

 Tally Opening Balance Entry

-To set the opening balances of ledgers under a group
+To set the opening balances of ledgers under group:

-2. Select the relevant group (example, ‘Sundry Debtors’) from List of Group.
-The Multi Ledger Alteration screen appears as shown below in the image:
+Select the relevant group (example, ‘Sundry Debtors’) from the List of Group.
+The Multi Ledger Alteration screen appears as shown below in the image

-Opening Entries for New Business & Running Business
+Opening Entries for New Business and Running Business